 • You are on your own when work and personal life conflict

 All of these factors can seriously detract from your work and productivity if not addressed in some way.
-It all goes back to taking care of business by taking care of you first.
-You might be surprised to find out that fundraising is a great way to do just that.
+It all goes back to taking care of business by taking care of yourself first.
+You might be surprised to find out that volunteering for fundraising is a great way to do just that.

 • Acting as a social outlet